TechG3n/aconf/README.md

 ## Setup aconf server side
 1. Clone aconf, the directory must be reachable from the web (and kept up-to-date)
 2. It's highly recommended to add basic auth to the aconf directory.
 For more info see [here](https://ubiq.co/tech-blog/how-to-password-protect-directory-in-nginx/)
 3. Copy versions.example and [mitm]_config.json.example and fill out the details.
-Make sure not to change `"deviceName":"dummy"`, deviceName will either be set to rgc origin in case of MAD atv or it will be set to a temporary name which can be changed in Atlas Dashboard
+Make sure to remove 'example' from the file name and do not to change `"deviceName":"dummy"`, deviceName will either be set to rgc origin in case of MAD atv or it will be set to a temporary name which can be changed in Atlas Dashboard

 Some hints for the versions file:
 ```
-atlas_md5                        - the hash of the atlas.apk (In Case the APK changes but version number is still the same)
+[mitm]_md5                       - the hash of the [mitm].apk (In Case the APK changes but version number is still the same)
 healthcheck_errors               - true/false - decides if a discord message will be send if a device got many health check errors
 play_integrity                   - true/false - If true, the APK verification will be disabled (needed to install apks in A9 without manual interaction)
 loop_protect_enabled             - true/false - If true, atlas.sh/aegis.sh will stop to reboot the device after 20 trys per day